sethfriman/TwitterDB/README.md

 ## How to run:
 To run the program, navigate to the project directory

-The run command is 'python main.py' and takes two optional arguments:
+The run command is 'python main.py' and takes three optional arguments:

   '-d' or '--db': the database to use.
 Currently supports Redis ('redis') and Postgres ('postgres') (default is 'redis')
       Note: To use Redis db, Redis must be installed on the machine running the program.